 The standard domain is also where custom object descriptions, added using the

 There is a set of directives allowing documenting command-line programs:

-Describes a command line option or switch.
+Describes a command line argument or switch.
 Option argument names should be enclosed in angle brackets.
-Example:
+Examples:

 .. program:: rm .. option:: -r Work recursively. .. program:: svn .. option:: -r revision Specify the revision to work upon.

 :option:`rm -r`would refer to the first option, while